 How does sleep work?
 Does everything just stop?
 Well, sort of.
 When we are unconscious, the body still functions, and the brain is active.
-Biologically, it’s a complex process, but it helps to feel rested, process new information and stay healthy.
+Biologically it’s a complex process, but it helps to feel rested, process new information, and stay healthy.

 As we sleep, the brain goes through a five-stage cycle where something different occurs in each.
-In addition to the first four stages, we also experience REM (rapid eye movement) sleep.
+In addition to the first four stages we experience REM (rapid eye movement) sleep.
 As technology improves, we learn more about each stage and that they can be very different for breathing, heart patterns, brain waves, and even body temperature.

 While some stages of sleep will help us to feel full of energy the next morning, others will process information and form memories.
-Meanwhile, we have stages that give our heart and the vascular system a rest, release growth hormones, repair tissues and cells, and increase muscle mass.
+Meanwhile we have stages that give our heart and the vascular system a rest, release growth hormones, repair tissues and cells, and increase muscle mass.

-- Adults - Between 7-8 hours
+- Adults should sleep 7-8 hours

-- Teens - Between 9-10 hours
+- Teens 9-10 hours

 - Children (School) - 10 hours minimum

-- Children (Pre-School) - Between 11-12 hours
+- Children (Preschool) - 11-12 hours

-- Newborns - Between 16-18 hours
+- Newborns - 16-18 hours.

 Do you get enough high-quality sleep?
-Answer these questions and you might find the answer;
+Answer these questions and you might find the answer: